mmozammel99/LAWYER/README.md

 - It's basically a 6-page application.
 - It uses dynamic API.
 - This site is programmed using Javascript React.
-- This site is Designed using Tailwind CSS with daisyUI.
+- This site is Designed using Tailwind CSS with daisyUI and Mamba UI.
 - React Router is used to route it.
 - It uses react-photo-view .
 - 4 blogs have been added to the blog page